bumble bee on blue baptisia flowers

 Edible plants

 • Begin setting out transplants of warm-season crops like squash, pepper, eggplant, and tomato.
 There is still a small possibility of late frosts.
-Be prepared to cover plants with a row cover, a tarp, or a light blanket if frost is expected.
+Be prepared to cover plants with a row cover, a tarp, paper bags, or a light blanket if frost is expected.
 Remove after the danger of frost has passed.

 • Pinch the blooms from flower and vegetable transplants before you set them out.
 This will help direct the plants’ energies to root development and will result in more productive plants.
 Gently break up the roots of root-bound transplants before planting.